 Chase Sapphire Preferred Card

 Chase Sapphire Preferred Card offers 50,000 bonus points if you spend $4,000 in three months after opening an account.
 That equates to $750 that can be used for travel when points are redeemed through Chase Ultimate Rewards.

-The card also features double points on travel and restaurant dining and no annual fee for the first year.
-After the first year, the annual fee is $95.
+The card also features double points on travel and restaurant dining.
+The annual fee is $95.
 On all purchases beyond travel and dining spending, the card earns one point per dollar.
-The APR is 17.74% to 24.74%.
+The variable APR is 17.74% to 24.74%.